Leicester City Logo

 1946 – 1950

-The team’s earliest logo is dedicated to the revival of British football after World War II.
-It has the traditional form of a coat of arms.
-Around the perimeter is surrounded by a wide dark blue line.
-Inside, on a white background, the letters “L,” “C,” “F,” “C,” stand out in contrast – short for Leicester City Football Club.
-In the center is a red fox head.
+The team’s earliest logo was designed to revive British football after World War II.
+It has a traditional crest shape and is surrounded by a wide, dark blue line.
+Inside, on a white background, the letters “L,” “C,” “F,” and “C”, the abbreviation for Leicester City Football Club, stand out in stark contrast.
+In the center is the head of a red fox.

 1950 – 1972

 In the early 50s, the emblem became more complex.
-The pointed shield is decorated with a triple outline, on which the full name of the club is written.
-Above are the abbreviations “L. C.” and “F. C.” Font – rounded grotesque.
-In the middle is a fox profile.
-It is made in white and gold.
-Two hunting loops are crossed behind the head – a tribute to British hunting traditions.
+A pointed shield is adorned with a triple outline, on which the club’s full name is written.
+Above are the abbreviations “L. C.” and “F. C.” The font is a rounded sans-serif.
+In the center is the profile of a fox, executed in white and gold.
+Two hunting lanyards cross behind the head, a tribute to British hunting traditions.

 1972 – 1983

-In 1972, the logo returned to minimalism.
+In 1972, the logo returned to a minimalist style.
 A white circle replaced the heraldic shield with a blue border.
-The letters indicating the abbreviated name of the team have disappeared.
-All that remains is the inscription “Leicester City Football Club.”
-The style of drawing has changed: the animal’s head is depicted in more detail.
-The hunting loops in the background turned yellow.
+The letters denoting the team’s abbreviated name disappeared.
+Only the inscription “Leicester City Football Club” remained.
+The drawing style changed: the animal’s head is depicted in more detail.
+The hunting loops in the background became yellow.

 1983 – 1992

-In the 1980s, the emblem changed radically.
-The central place is occupied by a crouching fox’s silhouette, which comes out of the circle.
+In the 1980s, the emblem underwent a radical change.
+The central place is occupied by the silhouette of a crouching fox emerging from the circle.
 Smooth blue lines form the figure of the animal.
 The background is white.

 1992 – 2002